-Guiding Principle #7 - Keep negotiating for the best deal for Santa Clara County
+Guiding Principle #7 - Keep negotiating for the best deal for Santa Clara County.

-Our final guiding principal is that staff shall continue participating in California WaterFix planning discussions with State and federal agencies as well as other prospective WaterFix participants, to further define the project, and to develop agreements to secure the conditions needed for the District's support.
+Staff shall continue participating in planning discussions with State and federal agencies as well as other prospective Project participants to further define the project, and to develop agreements to secure the conditions needed for Valley Water's support.